 I am a UKCP accredited clinical psychotherapist.
-I offer online and face to face counselling and psychotherapy in London Bridge, the City and East Dulwich (currently all sessions are offered online/by phone during lockdown).
+I offer online and face to face counselling and psychotherapy in London Bridge, the City and East Dulwich (currently all sessions are offered online/by phone).
 I offer short-term and long-term psychotherapy, depending on your needs.

 I believe that everyone deserves to have someone in their lives who can listen compassionately and hold a space of non-judgemental understanding.
 I try to offer that space, first and foremost.
 Through psychotherapy you can make sense of your past and present situation.
 In order to do that we often need someone who is able to see our good qualities and our innate wisdom (which many people often disregard), as well as understand where things have been difficult.